ojayWillow/goat-data-analyst/ROADMAP.md

-# GOAT Data Analyst — Complete Rebuild Roadmap
+a# GOAT Data Analyst — Complete Rebuild Roadmap

 **Project Vision**: An AI-powered data analyst that understands context, identifies pain points, and provides clear, actionable guidance—not just charts and metrics.